 Prof. Dr. Claudia Rückert, Katrin Neumann, Kathleen Waack, Thomas Helbig, Kolja Thurner

-The Corpus Medii Aevi is a project of the Adolph-Goldschmidt-Zentrums zur Erforschung der romanischen Skulptur.
+The Corpus Medii Aevi was a project of the Adolph-Goldschmidt-Zentrums zur Erforschung der romanischen Skulptur.